The stunning new novel from the bestselling author of The Life We Bury.

-Mired in uncertainty and plagued by his own tenuous relationship with his mother, whose sobriety has led her to seek reconciliation with her distant son, Joe must put together the missing pieces of his family history - before his quest for discovery threatens to put him in a grave of his own
+Mired in uncertainty, Joe must piece together his family history - before his quest for discovery threatens to put him in a grave of his own.

 The tension builds to an all-stops-out finale that works on every level.
 Thriller fans should keep their eyes on Eskens: he's a comer - Booklist